-The Massachusetts fourteen (14) day notice to pay or quit, regulated by Chapter 186 Section 11, is required to be served to all forms of tenants that have failed to pay rent (both month-to-month and standard tenants).
-The notice gives the tenant fourteen (14) days to either pay the owed amount of rent or vacate the premises of the rental unit.
-If the tenant has not paid rent or moved out by the end of the fourteenth (14th) day, the landlord can go to court and purchase a complaint/summons (which will then be served to the tenant by the sheriff).
+The Massachusetts fourteen (14) day notice to pay or quit is to be served on tenants that fail to pay rent by the date specified in their lease.
+The notice gives the tenant fourteen (14) days to either pay the total amount of rent owed or vacate the premises of the rental unit.
+If the tenant does not pay rent or move out by the end of the fourteenth (14th) day, the landlord can initiate the eviction process by purchasing a Summons and Compliant form the clerk’s office and subsequently serving the document to the tenant.
+The Summons and Complaint will specify

 How to Evict a Tenant (Process)

 An eviction order can be sought by the landlord when a tenant fails to pay rent, violates the lease, or continues to occupy the residence after their tenancy has been terminated.
 Some landlords may even be able to evict the tenant without cause depending on the nature of the rental agreement.
 In almost all cases, the tenant must receive a written notice outlining the eviction information including the reason for the eviction and the period in which they must either cure the lease or vacate (some contracts cannot be cured).
 If the tenant refuses to comply with the notice, the landlord may initiate the legal proceedings by filing an eviction lawsuit (a.k.a.
 “Summary Process”) with the court.